 Get A Return On Your Big Data Investments

-The hunger for collecting information into what is commonly called Big Data has become a goal in itself, far removed from the original reasons for retaining transaction data from a variety of business processes.
+The hunger for collecting information into what is commonly called Big Data has become a goal in itself, far removed from the original reasons for retaining transaction data from a variety of processes.
 Enterprises have worked hard to collect, organize, and secure the growing volumes of data over the last few years, and most now have stable but growing datastores.

 Now that all that data is safely contained in your data center, it's time to make use of the information to increase profits and generate additional revenue.
 Start with these four initiatives to get a return on your data investments.